 Cross-links with other series

 Many of my Aloha Shifters stories tie in to my Twin Moon series about a wolf pack on a ranch in Arizona.
 (If you’re not familiar with it, you really ought to check it out!)
 But in this case, the tie-in is to the Blue Moon Saloon series, which in turn is a spin-off from Twin Moon Ranch.
 I love doing that, because it’s so much like real life.
 You might have a friend in place A, and they in turn have a cousin in place B, and then you find out that you and the cousin actually cross paths in place C… and so on!
 That’s happened too many times to count in my life.
 Plus, I love revisiting the bear/wolf clan of the Blue Moon Saloon any time I can.
 Jessica and Simon, Sarah and Soren, Todd and Anna - they and the other couples of that series all worked so hard and risked so much for love.
 So I can’t help but thinking about them living their own happily-ever-afters - and, hooray! - helping to establish peace in Chase’s wolf pack.
 It all comes full circle that way.

 So there it is - the story behind the story of Rebel Wolf.
 I hoped you enjoyed the book and this glimpse behind the scenes.
-The next book in the series is Cynthia’s story, Rebel Alpha.
+The next book in the series is Book 5, Cynthia’s story, Rebel Alpha.
 But take note!
-My next release is actually the prequel that reveals Cynthia’s backstory, years before she ever arrived on Maui’s shores.
-That’s Rebel Heart, and you can find out more about it here.
-Enjoy!
+It’s best to read Book 4.5 first - that’s a short story prequel that reveals Cynthia’s backstory, years before she ever arrived on Maui’s shores.
+Don’t miss Rebel Heart or Rebel Alpha!